 This course is typically offered in the following semester: Fall

-ECN7550 - BUSINESS STRATEGY AND GAME THEORY
+ECN7550 - ECONOMIC STRATEGY AND MARKET STRUCTURE

 ECN7550 BUSINESS STRATEGY AND GAME THEORY

 This course makes extensive use of Game Theory (in addition to applied economics and other emerging strategic models) to provide a systematic and rigorous approach for formulating winning strategies for creating and capturing value in the context of interdependence and uncertainty.
 This course will empower you with the knowledge and skills to frame the strategic questions for data analysis and turn data into strategic insight and foresight for agile startups as well as for large corporations.
 Case studies are used to illustrate successful application of strategies.
 The teaching method utilizes simulations, gaming, and practical, case based discussions.
 Topics include: threats and opportunities in the supply chain, the dynamics of pricing rivalry, entry decisions/entry deterrence, mergers and acquisitions, strategic commitment, negotiating, bidding, and managing innovation for sustaining competitive advantage.
 Antitrust issues are also addressed.

-HEALTH CARE: MARKET ANALYTICS AND STRAT
+HEALTH CARE: MARKETS, ANALYTICS AND STRATEGIES

 Health care costs account for 18% of U.S. GDP, which is one reason the health care industry is abundant with job openings and entrepreneurship opportunities!
 This is especially true in the Boston area, which has become a global leader in the health care and life sciences industries.
 This course follows a hands-on, two-pronged approach to solve real-world problems.

-Prong #1 focuses on the market and organizational structures of major stakeholders, including pharmaceutical companies, health care tech companies, insurers, hospitals, physicians, patients, and government.
+- Prong #1 focuses on the market and organizational structures of major stakeholders, including pharmaceutical companies, health care tech companies, insurers, hospitals, physicians, patients, and government.

-- Prong #2 uses empirical methods, such as big data, survey, Pay-for-Performance, and Health Technology Assessment, to analyze these stakeholders challenges, assess business opportunities, and design evidence-based strategies.
+- Prong #2 uses empirical methods, such as big data, survey, Pay-for-Performance, and Health Technology Assessment, to analyze these stakeholders' challenges, assess business opportunities, and design evidence-based strategies.
 In addition, you will learn SAS, a highly demanded analytical skill on the job market.

 For students interested in health care and life science industries, this course will provide you with the tools and knowledge needed for evidence-based, expert-level opinions.
 For students interested in in analytics, the methods used in health care analyses are applicable, transferrable, and relevant to a host of other industries and functions, such as marketing and finance.

-Program fee is paid to Glavin Office program fee includes: accommodations, breakfast, ground transportation, program planned meals and cultural excursions.
+Program fee is paid to Glavin Office - program fee includes: accommodations, breakfast, ground transportation, program planned meals and cultural excursions.
 Not included: tuition, international flight, single room supplement (additional $500), visa costs, additional meals and personal expenses.

 ECN 7575 explores competitive and strategic dimensions of companies doing business in the European Union (EU) in the context of EU competitiveness, institutions, policies, history and culture.
 This course studies ways that companies organize and define core competencies to build successful global brands.
 It further examines emerging trends, opportunities, and challenges for business and business creation in Italy and in the EU.
 ECN7575 explores how companies adapt and take advantage of business model disruptions, such as changes in technology and EU regulation, in light of current market dynamics.
 This course is grounded in economic fundamentals of relevant market definition, competitiveness in different geographies, firm behavior and performance, and provides students with opportunities to evaluate how companies position themselves for success in global markets based on their business model and strategic choices.

 ECN 7575 is divided into two parts: two on-campus lectures (WebEx available for Blended Learning students) and a week-long site visit to Italy.
 In Italy, students will visit 5-6 companies to study challenges and opportunities they are facing in the context of the EU, its institutions, and global competition.
 Past company visits include among others: Amazon, PayPal, Lamborghini, Ferrari, Ducati, Ermenegildo Zegna, Armani, Eataly, Brembo and DHL.
 In addition, several faculty from Bocconi University will offer lectures and case discussions pertaining to the current developments in the EU and the European Competitiveness court and relate them to relevant company visits.
 Applications discussed will also include luxury brand management, integrated supply chains, and consequences of specific business model choices for valuation, revenue potential, and brand equity objectives.
 Last but not least, several activities are planned that will allow students to engage in and embrace Italian history and culture.
-Past excursions include a night at La Scala, a guided tour of Milan, a viewing of Leonardo DaVincis The Last Supper, and attending a soccer game at San Siro.
+Past excursions include a night at La Scala, a guided tour of Milan, a viewing of Leonardo DaVinci's The Last Supper, and attending a soccer game at San Siro.

 ECN7580 - INDEPENDENT RESEARCH

 Independent research is available for all academic divisions.
 Registration is manual for students through Graduate Programs and Student Affairs.

-Independent Research provides an opportunity to conduct in-depth research in areas of a student's own specific interest.
+Independent Research provides an opportunity to conduct in-depth research in areas of a student,s own specific interest.
 Students may undertake Independent Research for academic credit with the approval of a student-selected faculty advisor, the appropriate division chair, and Graduate Programs and Student Affairs.
-Please note that a student is responsible for recruiting a faculty advisor through the student's own initiative and obtain the advisor's prior consent/commitment before applying for an independent research project.
+Please note that a student is responsible for recruiting a faculty advisor through the student,s own initiative and obtain the advisor,s prior consent/commitment before applying for an independent research project.
 Authorization for such a project requires submission of a formal proposal written in accordance with standards set forth by the Graduate School.
 The research project normally carries 1.5 or 3 credits.